rscott78/InControl-Web/README.md

 * View history
 * View and activate scenes

-### Known Issues

-If your InControl server is shut off, the website does not reconnect.
-You must restart it in the event of a disconnect.

 ### Contributing Changes

 Anyone is able to pull the source code and contribute changes back -- indeed, this is encouraged and welcomed.
 Please be sure to follow the existing coding standards and patterns.